ginnyqg/natural-language-processing/README.md

 ## 2.3 How about bigrams in the text?
 What two words, less stop words appear together most often in the spooky dataset?

-The network digram shows the relationship of these top bigrams.
+The network digram shows what are the top bigrams, and the relationship of these top bigrams with each other.

 ![image](figs/bigram_graph.png)